openstack/ceilometer/doc/source/install/manual.rst

 8. Edit ``/etc/ceilometer/ceilometer.conf``

-   1. Configure RPC
+   1. Configure messaging

-      Set the RPC-related options correctly so ceilometer's daemons can communicate with each other and receive notifications from the other projects.
+      Set the messaging related options correctly so ceilometer's daemons can communicate with each other and receive notifications from the other projects.

       In particular, look for the ``*_control_exchange`` options and make sure the names are correct.
 If you did not change the